LightGameStudio42/obsidian_replace_md_tags/README.md

 # obsidian_replace_md_tags
-Replaces some tags with another.
+Replaces some tags with another within the .md file or folder.